-We entered into a series of contractual arrangements with BaiduPay and its individual shareholder in 2008.
-These agreements include:

-- a loan agreement for interest-free loan in an aggregate amount of RMB9.0 million to the individual shareholder of BaiduPay; - an equity pledge agreement between the individual shareholder of BaiduPay and Baidu Online; - an exclusive option agreement between the individual shareholder of BaiduPay and Baidu Online; - a proxy agreement among the individual shareholder of BaiduPay, Baidu Online and BaiduPay; - an exclusive technology consulting and services agreement between BaiduPay and Baidu Online; - operating agreement between BaiduPay and Baidu Online; and - a trademark license agreement and a webpage copyright license agreement between BaiduPay and Baidu Online.
+- We entered into a series of contractual arrangements with BaiduPay and its individual shareholder in 2008.
+These agreements include: - a loan agreement for interest-free loan in an aggregate amount of RMB9.0 million to the individual shareholder of BaiduPay; - · an equity pledge agreement between the individual shareholder of BaiduPay and Baidu Online; - an exclusive equity purchase option agreement among BaiduPay, Baidu Online and the individual shareholder of BaiduPay; - · a proxy agreement between the individual shareholder of BaiduPay and Baidu Online; - an exclusive technology consulting and services agreement between BaiduPay and Baidu Online; - operating agreement among BaiduPay, Baidu Online and the shareholders of BaiduPay; and - a trademark license agreement and a webpage copyright license agreement between BaiduPay and Baidu Online.
 After the transfer of a pending trademark application from Baidu Online to BaiduPay is completed, the trademark license agreement will be terminated.
 We do not expect the termination of this agreement to have any material effect on our operations.